j-lepard/Understanding_Used_Car_Prices/README.md

   - We considered classifying the data by weight classes (e.g. light duty, medium duty, heavy duty) but did not have that information listed in the dataset and this classification also most likely varies by country.
   - We considered classifying the data by engine size but since the data contained both North American and European brands they would also most likely be evaluated differently.
 - Determining the suitable methods of outlier detection and/or removal, as well as interpreting the results.
 Since price relies heavily upon a multitude of factors, we struggled with deciding which variables could be removed.
-- regression analsysis had to apply specific algorithm outside of scope of current knowledge)
+- Regression analsysis required the application of a specific algorithm (outside of scope of current knowledge).

 ## <br>Future Considerations
-- Creating a procedure for appropriate naming convention and folder structure
+- Creating a procedure for appropriate naming convention and folder structure.
 - Develop our own list of classification to better categorize the data and use it to create more impactful visualizations.
 - Automating the code when considering additional datasets added to the DataFrame.
 Currently, we have a dictionary defined to assign the country to the corresponding brand.
 Everytime a new brand is added to the dataset, we would then have to hardcode a country associated with it.
 For instance, we could use a Wikipedia API with HTML elements to extract data from a page containing a list of information about automobile manufacturers by country and create our own dictionary for all brands which we can be used and implemented into our DataFrame.
 As seen below, there was code that we were working on and from testing it seemed to work, but we did not have the time to run through the entirety of the Wikipedia page from A to Z.

 Sample output from the result:

 ![wiki_api_sample_output](images/wiki_api_sample_output.PNG)

 ```python